codefellows-portland-javascript-401d4/express-mongo-resources/README.md

  - Tim Combs

 ### Project Functionality
-  - This is a Code Fellows Lab Assignment to create an http express server that uses mongoDB for persistent storage and retrieval - it is a faux database for notes
+  - This is a Code Fellows Lab Assignment to create an http express server that uses mongoDB for persistent storage and retrieval and mongoose as the templating and validation layer - it creates a database for notes and tags
   - The http server runs on localhost:3333

-  - server.js acts as a server
+  - server.js is the server
-  - app.js acts as request handler & router
+  - app.js is the request handler
-  - dataStore.js accesses the the file system
-  - readBody.js asynchronously builds the requestbody from the chunked database
-  - resHandler.js writes the response and errors back to the user
+  - notes.js & tags.js are the routes
+  - errHandler.js handles sending error messages to the client -

-  - User will be able to read the directory of the notes, read specific notes, create new notes, update existing notes and delete notes dependent on specific path and request method
+  - Upon navigating to specific paths, client will be able to get all documents, get specific documents, create new documents, update existing documents and delete specific documents for each collection - notes and tags
-  - The dataStore.js module implements the file system methods
+  - The database methods are implemented in the routes files for each collection: notes.js & tags.js
-    - dataStore.retrieveDir implements GET requests for the /notes directory
+    - GET all requests for the /notes or /tags
-    - dataStore.retrieveFile implements GET requests for specific notes in the directory
+    - GET requests for the /notes/:id or /tags/:id
-    - dataStore.stash implements POST requests for new specific notes for the directory
+    - POST requests for the /notes/:id or /tags/:id
-    - dataStore.update implements PUT requests to overwrite existing specific notes in the directory
+    - PUT requests to overwrite for the /notes/:id or /tags/:id
-    - dataStore.remove implments DELETE requests for existing specific notes in the directory
+    - DELETE requests for the /notes/:id or /tags/:id

   - Different responses and errors will be written to the browser and/or logged to the console dependent on specific path &/or request method
-  - Notes are stored as JSON files
+  - Notes & tags are stored and returned to client as JSON files

 ### How To Use Codebase
   - This module uses Node, npm and the following modules:
     - net, http, fs, path modules from node
     - express (for node middleware), morgan (for logging), body-parser (for body parsing), mongoose (for database communication)
-    - eslint, mocha, chai, chai-http for testing
+    - eslint, mocha, chai, chai-http, nodemon for testing
   - Make sure to run npm install from the directory root to install dependencies
   - Please refer to the package.json for more info

-  - A notes directory currently exists in the root of the project directory
-  - The notes directory includes test1.json & test2.json files
-    - These files do not affect the functionality of the app
-    - They must be in the notes directory when starting the tests.
-    - See the testing section for more details

   - To use this module as it stands, from the command line at the root of the project directory type:
     ```